naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 It's also worth noting that [one of the most popular problems on LeetCode](https://leetcode.com/problems/number-of-islands) actually advocates "breaking the rules" and committing a programming faux-pas (overwriting state in the passed in matrix) in order to get the optimal solution.
 You shouldn't expect that a candidate, in 25-40 minutes, should consider breaking a tenet of good software engineering in order to solve a problem more efficiently.
 That's not really fair, is it?
 Nor is that something that you would encourage them to do if they were working on your team, because they would be leaving a trail of state-related bugs everywhere they go.

-<blockquote class="twitter-tweet" data-theme="light"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet" data-theme="light"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *If the creator of homebrew (who wrote the software installed on practically every developer's macbook) is having difficulties interviewing, then maybe this isn't a good measuring stick of skill*

-#### The difficulty of the assessment does not scale colinearly with actual experience
+#### The difficulty of the assessment does not scale correlate with actual experience

-The most frustrating thing about LeetCode interviews, and potentially the most damning, is that an individual's accrued work experience does not transfer at all into their ability to LeetCode.
+The most frustrating thing about LeetCode interviews is that an individual's work experience does not transfer at all to their ability to LeetCode.
 It's not like I'm able to breeze through Medium and Hard problems now that I've spent some time in the industry.
 This is the most dishonest part of the interview process -- that we tie the expected rigor of the role to the difficulty of the LeetCode assessment.
 Without exaggeration, I was given [a LeetCode hard question](https://leetcode.com/problems/text-justification/) during the *phone screen* for Brex's Data Engineering position.

-Someone who has spent multiple years in the industry should be judged by criteria that determines the value of their experience.
-Senior Engineers need to know how to code and be *damn good at it,* so the coding assessment needs to reflect that.
+Engineers who have considerable experience in the industry should be judged by criteria that determines the value of their experience.
+Senior Engineers need to know how to code and be *damn good at it*, and the coding assessment needs to reflect that.
 This is easier said than done, and because this is nearly impossible to test within an hour time frame, we resort to LeetCode.

 However, being good at LeetCode assessments feels like an *adjacent* skill to writing software.
 You still need to be good at both in order to have upwards mobility in this industry, but you won't actually get better at it by accruing experience on the job.

-#### They cram too much into too small of a timeframe
+#### They cram too much into too small of a time-frame

 So, enough with the moral qualms about the interview; let's discuss the structure.
 I noted above how the typical interviewing process works, and the interviewer's intentions at each stage.
 While its admirable to try and evaluate each of these important aspects, it's unreasonable to think that one or two interviewers can accurately glean this information in a single hour-long interview.
 This is why some interviewers can wildly disagree with each other about a candidate's skill.

 Whats the accepted solution?
 Let's have a whole suite of engineers rapid-fire interview the poor candidate (who is probably sweating profusely right now in the conference room you left them in)!
 The law of averages will save us!
 If we all agree we *like* this candidate, then let's let her pass.
 But if one of us didn't get a good vibe?
 Well, "its better to pass on a good candidate than hire a bad one", so it's sayonara and good luck to you.

 There's no clearer example of this than Amazon.
-Amazon's interviews are notably different than other FAANG companies because they cram both technical and behavioral components in the same 1 hour interview.
+Amazon's interviews are notably different than other FAANG companies because they try to cram both the technical and behavioral components in the same 1 hour interview.
 Before the interview, you're asked to memorize the [Amazon Leadership Principles](https://www.amazon.jobs/en/principles), and during the interview, you're asked to regurgitate them in some prefabricated story using the [STAR format](https://en.wikipedia.org/wiki/Situation,_task,_action,_result).
-Most online forums agree that this is the easiest FAANG interview to game, comparatively.
 Because there is a time crunch for interviewers, and the technical aspect is already time consuming, the interviewers race through the behavioral part.
 You can make up whatever answers you want (as long as they fit the mold); they won't have time to ask legitimate follow ups anyways.
 The moment you say the buzzword for the Leadership characteristic they are scanning for, you can see them check off that box in real-time.

+<div style="width:100%;height:0;padding-bottom:54%;position:relative;"><iframe src="https://giphy.com/embed/W0kTaQBgE5nNK" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/interview-job-jobinterview-W0kTaQBgE5nNK"></a></p>

 Fred Brooks is famous for saying that "Adding manpower to a late software project makes it later".
 How's that old, tired joke about project managers go?

 > Definition of Project Manager:  A person who thinks 9 women can deliver a baby in 1 month.

 Oops.
-In our industry, we have a habit of over-extending our resources and delivering sub-optimal solutions.
-We're doing the same thing when we compress 2 interviews into a single 1 hour slot.
+In the Software industry, we have a habit of over-extending our resources and delivering sub-optimal solutions.
+We're doing the same thing with our interviews.

 #### Depending on the interviewer, you are rewarded little to no credit for communication, problem solving, or coachability

-Just to throw another wrench into this whole process, many interviewers pay lip-service to the idea that candidates should be judged holistically, but then proceed to judge them by very strict standards.
-It's not enough to try and articulate your approach, code a solution, and iterate in a real-life manner.
+Many interviewers pay lip-service to the idea that candidates should be judged holistically, but then proceed to judge them by very strict standards.
+It's not enough to articulate your approach, code a solution, debug, and iterate in a real-life manner.
 If you get stuck and ask for hints, you get docked points.
 If you don't solve the problem the way your interviewer wants you to solve the problem, your solution is considered "messy" and "confusing".
 A sub-optimal solution?
 "Lacks Problem Solving Skills".

 Having someone coach you to a workable solution means the highest score you can expect to get for the interview is a "Neutral".
 We don't observe the process of problem solving and judge based on that -- we only reward people who get it right.